LibreELEC/documentation/configuration/hyperion.md

 # Hyperion

+[Hyperion](https://github.com/hyperion-project/hyperion.ng) is an open source project providing an ambient lighting system, compatiblie with Kodi.

 Hyperion requires some hardware and software configuration.
-For the software configuration pls head over to [Hypercon](hypercon.md).
-This page will describe the process to add Hyperion to Generic x86\_64 and Raspberry Pi hardware.
+This page will describe the process of adding Hyperion to Generic x86\_64 and Raspberry Pi hardware.

+For the software configuration, please head over to [Hypercon](hypercon.md).

 ## Adalight